-The terms "government" and "entity of the government" include any entity of the legislative branch or the judicial branch, any executive agency or military department (as such agency and department are respectively defined by sections 102 and 105 of Title 5), the United States Postal Service, and any non-appropriated fund instrumentality under the jurisdiction of the Armed Forces.
+The terms “entity of the Federal Government” and “Federal Government” include an entity of the legislative or judicial branch, a military department or executive agency (as defined in sections 102 and 105 of title 5, respectively), the United States Postal Service, and a nonappropriated fund instrumentality under the jurisdiction of the Armed Forces.

 Sections 101 through 105 of Title 5 U.S.C.

-Pursuant to Chapter 91 of Title 31 U.S.C., the Committee has determined that all wholly owned government corporations clearly fall under the jurisdiction of the Javits-Wagner-O'Day Act.
-With respect to mixed-ownership Government Corporations, the Committee makes case-by-case determinations based upon the mixed-ownership Government Corporation's statute.
+Pursuant to Chapter 91 of Title 31 U.S.C., the Commission has determined that all wholly owned Government corporations clearly fall under the jurisdiction of the JWOD Act.
+With respect to mixed-ownership Government Corporations, the Commission makes case-by-case determinations based upon the mixed-ownership Government Corporation’s statute.

 In this chapter--